Code-Institute-Submissions/milestone-4-INVITATIONS/README.md

 ### Photos / Invites
 The home-page collage was created by myself.

-All stationery product photos have been copied from various other product realted sites, such as Amazon, Google, Ebay, etc. If this was not an educational project then all these photos would be taken in-house or provided by our suppliers.
+All stationery product photos have been copied from various other product related sites, such as Amazon, Google, Ebay, etc. If this was not an educational project then all these photos would be taken in-house or provided by our suppliers.

 All invite layouts were designed by myself, if an invite uses a photo then this has been taken from Unsplash.com or google.
 Again if this was not an educational project then permission would have been sought prior to their use.

 ### Invite Fonts
 All the fonts used to personalise invites are from 'Google Fonts' which I believe are free to use as they are released under open source licenses.
 However if this was not an educational project I would confirm this.

 ### Code
 Thanks to the Stackoverflow, W3 and other communities & blogs for helping solve some issues/problems along the way.
 Details listed below:
 - [Change Bootstrap Hamburger Toggler by Amirreza Mohammadi](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)
 - [CSS to remove caret from Bootstrap dropdown by FluffyKitten](https://stackoverflow.com/questions/62964610/css-class-to-remove-caret-in-bootstrap-dropdown-menu-being-ignored)
 - [jQuery - back to the top of the page by Explosion Pills](https://stackoverflow.com/questions/14249998/jquery-back-to-top)